[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 }

-Before we get started with Terraform and create our own policies, let’s go over the general structure of policies.
+Before we start with Terraform and create our own policies, let’s review the general structure of policies:

-Despite the fact that there are various types of policies on AWS, all policies on AWS have the same structure, which includes a policy version and a list of statement(s).
+Although there are various types of AWS policies, they all share the same structure, which includes a policy version and a list of statement(s).
 Let’s look at the purpose of each key in a well-formed policy.

 • Statement: Each statement represents a permission and has all its details.

-• Principal: Represents the identity to which the policy applies.
-(Useful in case of resource-based policies and not required in case of IAM permission policies).
+• Principal: This represents the identity to which the policy applies.
+(It’s useful for resource-based policies and not required in IAM permission policies.)

-• Resource: Represents the resources to which the actions apply.
-(Optional in case of resource-based policies).
+• Resource: This represents the resources to which the actions apply.
+(It’s optional for resource-based policies.)

-• Condition: Specifies a condition that must be fulfilled for the statement to apply.
+• Condition: This specifies a condition that must be fulfilled for the statement to apply.

-AWS supports a variety of policies, but as previously stated, the above structure applies to all of them.
+AWS supports various policies, but as previously stated, the above structure applies to all of them.

 AWS supports six types of policies, namely: